make-ai-great-again/telegram2dataset/README.md

 pip install -r requirements.txt
 ```
 3. Export chats from telegram to html (embedded client function)
 4. Put the resulting folders in the same directory as this repository.
-You can put many at once, different files will be generated/
+You can put many at once, different files will be generated
 5. Run the program
 ```
 python3 telegram_export_chat_parser.py